CHAPTER 2: OUR CHANGING ATMOSPHERE:

 All over our planet, various parts of the environment act as carbon sources or sinks.
 A carbon source produces more carbon than it takes in.
 Carbon sinks take in more carbon than they produce.
 Human activities, including all of our fossil-fuel burning, are major carbon sources because we produce much more carbon than we take in.
 Other carbon sources are fires and the decomposition of plants and animals.
 The main carbon sinks on earth include the ocean, soil, and plants.
 Those deep deposits of fossil fuels that have not yet been dug up and burned are also a carbon sink.
 Carbon sinks take in carbon and hold on to it for long periods of time through physical and biological processes.

-- Life on Earth would not be possible without our atmosphere that regulates our global temperature, protects us from the Sun's radiation, and provides us with oxygen to breathe and carbon dioxide for plants to live.
+- Our atmosphere that regulates our global temperature, protects us from the Sun's radiation, and provides us with oxygen to breathe and carbon dioxide for plants to live.